 *

-On December 17, 1934, the Articles of Association for Hartland Mills, Incorporated were presented and signed in the Law Offices of Butler & Butler in Skowhegan and recorded in the Registry of Deeds on December 19, 1934.
+On December 17, 1934, the Articles of Association for Hartland Mills, Incorporated were presented and signed at the Law Offices of Butler & Butler in Skowhegan and recorded in the Registry of Deeds on December 19, 1934.
 Following the signing, Merrill Moore was elected temporary Chairman and Lloyd Cookson was elected temporary Clerk until the first official meeting of stockholders could be held.

 Hartland Mills, Incorporated – Registry of Deeds